dewi-alliance/hotspot-manufacturers/Lanodo Hotspot.md

   - Hotspot with firmware encrypt still dangure with ports open
 - Risk of hotspot producting and selling

-## Other information if you do not provide contact information we cannot review your proposal
 ## Contact Info
 * Contact Email (required) - steven@lanodoiot.com
 * Website (required) -